Sign up for our Nonprofit Startup Formation Package to get answers to your questions about our startup service, and also receive:

 This list was compiled from various writers and texts; including: Brenda Hanlon, in In Boards We Trust (as slightly modified by Carter McNamara to be "Nonprofit/For-profit Neutral") and BoardSource, in their booklet "Ten Basic Responsibilities of Nonprofit Boards."

 We at T. S. Wrobel & Associates feel very privileged to be working with nonprofits.
 It is work that we care about and that we find tremendously rewarding.
-Helping others to better their communities is really our mission, and empowering our clients to be successful only enhances the good that is generated through our and our clients work.
-You have our commitment that you will receive personalized and responsive professional service.
+Helping others to better their communities is really our mission, and empowering our NGO clients to be successful only enhances the good that is generated through our and our clients work.
+You have our commitment that you will receive personalized and attentive professional service.

 Success Across the Country and Internationally